 The incentive would consist of a sum linked to the average fixed annual remuneration for 2007-2009 of each of the beneficiaries, to which a percentage would be applied according to the degree of fulfilment of the objectives established.
-The incentive would be paid in 2010 (when the General Meeting has approved the annual accounts for the preceding year) provided the beneficiaries remain in the group at least up to 31 December 2009 and the EBITDA, EVA and other qualitative objectives established in the aforesaid Strategic Plan are met.
+The incentive would be paid in 2010 (once the General Meeting has approved the annual accounts for the preceding year) provided the beneficiaries remain in the group at least up to 31 December 2009 and the EBITDA, EVA and other qualitative objectives established in the aforesaid Strategic Plan are met.

-As resolved by the Ebro Puleva Board, upon recommendation by the Nomination and Remuneration Committee, a provision of €1,549,856 was made in the consolidated annual accounts 2007 according to the degree of fulfilment of the objectives established in the Medium-Term Incentive Scheme.
-Of this sum, €936,956 corresponds to executive directors.
+As resolved by the Ebro Puleva Board, upon recommendation by the Nomination and Remuneration Committee, a provision of $\[\in \] 2,564,894$ was made in the consolidated annual accounts 2008 according to the degree of fulfilment of the objectives established in the Medium-Term Incentive Scheme.
+Of this sum, $\[\in \] 1,324,005$ corresponds to executive directors.